quii/go-specs-greet/README.md

 Hopefully, with this approach, you can see our application's predictable, structured workflow for driving change.

 On your day job, you can imagine talking to a stakeholder who wants to extend the system you work on in some way.
 Capture it in a domain-centric, implementation-agnostic way in the specification, and use it as a north-star towards your efforts.
 Separating essential and accidental complexity concerns will make your work less ad-hoc and more structured and deliberate.

+Building systems with a reasonable cost of change requires you to have ATs engineered to help you, not become a maintenance burden.
+On top of this, though, they can be used as a means of guiding, or as a GOOS says, "growing" your software methodically.

 ### What has been covered